department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions.md

 You may be able to get benefits for conditions such as:

-- Chronic (long-lasting) back pain
+- Chronic (long-lasting) back pain resulting in a current diagnosed back disability
-- Breathing problems or lung disease
+- Breathing problems resulting from a current lung condition or lung disease
 - Severe hearing loss
 - Scar tissue
 - Loss of range of motion (problems moving your body)